The Script: 2008–2010: The Script

 The Script's eponymous debut album was released on 8 August 2008.
 The album debuted at the number one spot on the UK's album charts.

 The Script performed "We Cry" for the first time on BalconyTV in Dublin on 13 September 2007.
 The band claimed that BalconyTV was the "first TV they ever did" and credited Michael Hunter as the "push we needed to propel us" when they won Best Band at the DanishTV Music Video Awards 2009 in the Pepper Club Dublin on 20 June 2008.
 At the awards the band said the award was their "first ever".
 The Script released their debut single "We Cry" on 25 April 2008.
 "We Cry" received "Single of the Day" on RTÉ 2FM, Today FM and by Jo Whiley on BBC Radio 1, where many radio presenters heavily supported the band.
 The single peaked at number 15 on the UK Singles Chart, giving the band their first top 20 single.
 The track also performed well on the Irish Singles Chart, peaking at number 9 and giving the band their first top ten single in their home country.
 The Script also performed "We Cry" on one of the CW's TV series, 90210.

 Their second single, "The Man Who Can't Be Moved", was released on 15 September 2008.
 The single reached number 2 in Ireland, Denmark, and the UK.
 The band released their debut album, The Script, on 11 August 2008.
 Following the success of "The Man Who Can't Be Moved", the album entered the UK Albums Chart at number one with sales of 20,240 copies where it stayed for 11 weeks.
 The album spent three weeks in the top ten and was the 18th best selling album in the UK of 2008.
 The album also entered the Irish Albums Chart at number one, holding the top spot for five weeks.
-It had, as of January 2009, spent 2 weeks in the top 10.
 The Irish office of Sony BMG music presented the group with their first multi-platinum disc for over 600,000 sales of their debut album.

 The band's third single, "Breakeven", was released in Ireland and UK on 21 November 2008 and 29 December 2008 respectively.
 The single was an instant success on the Irish Singles Chart.
 After entering the chart at number 40, it spent one week before entering the top ten at number 10, giving the Script their third top ten single in Ireland.
 The single spent four weeks on the UK Singles Chart, peaking at number 21.
 The band's next two singles, "Talk You Down" and "Before the Worst", were released in March and July 2009, respectively.